mmattel/caldera-forms-email-check/README.md

 ## Usage ##

 * Install and activate the plugin.
-* Define a layout including at least one eMail address field
+* Define a Caldera Form layout including at least one eMail address field
 * Go to the Caldera Form Processors tab and add this processor.
-* In Processors Settings add/select the magic eMail tag in the field.
-Only one per processor!
+* In Processors Settings add/select the magic eMail tag of your eMail field.
+Use only one tag!
 * In Processors Conditions, enable the processor.

 ## Frequently Asked Questions ##